Account settings and security

 3. **Slack/Discord integrations**: Many workspaces can connect to RSS feeds for team notifications

-The number of subscribers is unlimited with any Phare plan without extra costs.
+The number of subscribers is unlimited on any Phare plan at no extra cost.

 ## Status badges